marcoheine-com/disseminationapp/README.md

 1. Download the project or clone it from bitbucket.

 2. Download and install [NodeJS](https://nodejs.org/en/download/).
-It is used for the backend of this application.
+It is used for the server and the backend of this application.

 3. In the terminal, switch to the project folder
 ```